frontendpatterns/frontendpatterns.dev/src/content/patterns/code-splitting.md

 ## Solution

-Apply the Code Splitting pattern by breaking application code into smaller bundles loaded on demand to reduce initial load time, and reinforce it with concise examples or tests.
+Break application code into smaller bundles loaded on demand to reduce initial load time.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.